* NEW KAYAK RULE: See “Measurement” rule below. ($20.00)

 - The tail can be pinched and must be flat/touching the Hawg Trough.

-- Assigned unique identifier must be visible (provided day of event)
+- Assigned unique identifier must be visible (provided day of event by the director)

 - Fish must be clear of any and all holding devices.
 Only the competitors hand may be holding the fish down in the middle of the fish’s body as long as lip and tail and eye of bass are not obstructed in the photo.